bento-platform/bento_variant_service/README.md

   * `CHORD_URL` is used to construct the reverse domain-name notation identifier for the GA4GH Beacon endpoints.

+  * `WORKERS` sets the number of processes used to parallel-search tables with large numbers of VCFs.
+If set to 1, this will not use any multiprocessing, which may be better in some situations.

 ## Running in Development